Group Therapy for Young Adults

 Young Adult Group Participation

-One important note about the schedule above: Each young adult group member is free to share as much or as little as you want.
+One important note about the schedule above: Each member is free to share as much or as little as you want.
 You’ll never be pressured to share, and certainly never be pressured to share more than you want.
-You can join in on group discussion at whatever pace feels most comfortable.
+You can join in on the discussion at whatever pace feels most comfortable.
 Some members in a therapy group for young adults choose to be relatively quiet yet supportive.
 Others choose to be more talkative and sharing.
 There is no “right” or “wrong” way.

 Group Therapy for Young Adults Member Requirements

 I do ask that each young adult therapy group member identify themselves with at least their first name.
 I’d also ask that you keep your camera on for each session and stay focused.
-You should attend group each week until you feel that you are ready to leave, and when you are ready to leave that you let people know in what you think is your last group.
-You should not mention even the first names of anyone in the young adult group outside of the group.
+You should attend each week until you feel that you are ready to leave, and when you are ready to leave that you let people know in what you think is your last session.
+You should not mention even the first names of anyone in the young adult group outside of the session.

-Group Coverage Area
+Coverage Area

 You can join therapy group for young adults from any of the states in green to the right.